 Taylor Gast helps businesses and organizations of all sizes and at all stages of development grow and solve problems.
-He provides practical and thoughtful advice on issues including technology law, data privacy and cybersecurity, startups, mergers and acquisitions, taxation, and contracting.
-Taylor’s breadth of legal expertise complements his focus on providing practical guidance to help businesses grow and address challenges.
-Taylor is based in Lansing and counsels clients in Detroit, Grand Rapids, and throughout Michigan.
+He provides practical and thoughtful advice on issues including technology law, data privacy and cybersecurity, startups, mergers and acquisitions, compliance, taxation, and contracting.
+His breadth of legal expertise complements his focus on providing practical guidance to help businesses grow and address challenges.
+He is based in Lansing and counsels clients in Detroit, Grand Rapids, and throughout Michigan.

-Taylor has significant experience with issues that arise at the intersection of business, technology, and the law.
-He helps businesses, municipalities and organizations of all sizes prevent, prepare for, and respond to data privacy and security incidents, including data breaches.
+- Information Technology Law: Has significant experience with issues that arise at the intersection of business, technology, and the law.
+He assists businesses, municipalities and organizations of all sizes in preparing for, and responding to data privacy and cybersecurity incidents, including data breaches.
 He has assisted organizations in consistently communicating with customers, employees, investigators, state attorneys general, and agencies like the Federal Trade Commission (FTC) after a data privacy incident occurs.
-Taylor has experience designing, installing, and maintaining proactive cybersecurity and privacy programs for a variety of organizations.
-Additionally, Taylor is proficient with the many sector-specific regulations affecting data privacy including the Gramm-Leach-Bliley Act, HIPAA, the Children’s Online Privacy Protection Act (COPPA), and the multitude of state legislation passed in recent years, as well as foreign rules like the European Union’s General Data Protection Regulation (GDPR).
+Experience designing, installing, and maintaining proactive cybersecurity and privacy programs for a variety of organizations.
+Additionally, he is proficient with the many sector-specific regulations affecting data privacy including the Gramm-Leach-Bliley Act, HIPAA, the Children’s Online Privacy Protection Act (COPPA), and the multitude of state legislation passed in recent years, as well as foreign rules like the European Union’s General Data Protection Regulation (GDPR).

-Taylor regularly assists with business to business (B2B) and business to consumer (B2C) contracting and procurement within and outside of technology-heavy industries, as well as related intellectual property issues, the UCC, licensing agreements, and joint development agreements.
+- Frequently assists with business to business (B2B) and business to consumer (B2C) contracting and procurement within and outside of technology-heavy industries, and he advises clients regarding intellectual property issues, the Uniform Commercial Code (UCC), licensing agreements, and joint development agreements.

-Taylor frequently works with entrepreneurs to identify complex issues and break them down into clear business decisions and action items.
-He has significant experience forming LLCs, Corporations, and other business entities, and working through the issues that startups and emerging growth companies encounter, including entity selection, raising capital, protecting assets, and exiting through a sale of the business or a succession plan.
+- Startups, Entrepreneurs, and Emerging Growth Companies: Frequently works with entrepreneurs to identify complex issues and break them down into clear business decisions and action items.
+He has significant experience forming LLCs, corporations, and other business entities, and working through the issues that startups and emerging growth companies encounter, including entity selection, raising capital, protecting assets, and exiting through a sale of the business, going public, or a succession plan.

 Memberships & Affiliations